Cldwlkn13/trumps/README.md

 **Header** contains
 - Title of the game.
 - Dismissable popover detailing the rules of the game.
 - Restart button.

 *The header is fixed at the top of the page, always visible.

 **Footer** contains
 - Input where users can email in their suggestions for new themes.
 - Links to social media accounts for the game.

 *The footer is available at the bottom of the page

 **Landing Card** (This is shown to the user when they are on the page and there is no name property in the session storage of the browser)
 - Input to enter name.
-On entry name cached in sessionStorage.

 **GameStart Card** (This is shown when inputted name is validated or when user restarts game)
 - Option to change the cached name.